 Is it right that the talented profit from their (undeserved) talents?
 Should the government provide compensation for people who find it hard to meet that special someone?
-Is the Bill and Melinda Gates Foundation a benevolent charity, or an unelected, unaccountable group wielding enormous political power?
+Should we think our duties to our compatriots are more important than our duties to people in other countries?

-This module appears in:
+This module appears in the following module collections.

 Also available under code PL619 (level 6)

 Method of assessment